-Stephen Kozmeniuk, better known as KOZ, is not the most popular producer/songwriter in the world, I had never heard of him and he only has 450 followers, but his resume is pretty impressive: Madonna, P. Reign, Nicki Minaj, Madonna, Joe Budden, and he even produced "Jesus Piece."
-Even without "Blacker The Berry" that's a hell of a discography.
+Stephen Kozmeniuk, better known as KOZ, is not the most popular producer/songwriter in the world—he only has 450 followers—but his resume is pretty impressive: Madonna, P. Reign, Nicki Minaj, Madonna, Joe Budden, and he even produced "Jesus Piece."
+Even without "Blacker The Berry," that's a hell of a discography.

 Credits: Songwriting and Production credit on "Wesley's Theory"

 Flying Lotus is another one of the bigger names so I'm not going to waste your time here.
-Truthfully, he's a little too out there for my tastes so I don't know much about him, but here is a good place to start.
-Also, I'd have to imagine he had more influence on the production than just one song, but who knows?
+In case you don't know much about him, here is a good place to start.
+Also, I'd have to imagine he had more influence on the production than just this one song.

 Credits: Songwriting credit on "Hood Politics"

 Sufjan doesn't have a Twitter, but he doesn't need one; he's a legend in the indie-rock, alternative world.
-He does have a website and some music if you are interested though.
-I can't say I'm a fan, it's a little to slow for me, but he has all my respect.
-Anyway, he's here because "Hood Politics" has a sample of "All For Myself."
+He does have a website and some music if you are interested, though.
+He's here because "Hood Politics" has a sample of "All For Myself."
 Sufjan on a song called "Hood Politics"?
 Sampling's the coolest; obligatory fuck Michael McDonald.

 Credit: Songwriting credit on "Momma"